Tuesday, 30 August 2011

 The IACP chose Brennan’s extraordinary cookbook-memoir, Curries and Bugles, as ‘Best Book in Literary Food Writing’ for 1990.’
 In the book, Brennan superimposed her Indian childhood against the historical backdrop of the British Raj with photographs, drawings, recipes and memories; interjecting quotes from the literary British Raj, and excerpts/recipes from culinary texts of the period.

-(Update April 29 2024 by Tony Magee: Jennifer Brennan was the niece of British singer Gery Scott, of whom there are many articles on this forum.
+Update April 29 2024 by Tony Magee: Jennifer Brennan was the niece of British singer Gery Scott, of whom there are many articles on this forum.
 Jennifer visited Canberra in 1990 and painted the scene depicted in Manuka (below) whilst she, Gery, myself and others gathered for morning coffee.
 Jennifer's mother Lucette (Gery's elder sister) had visited a couple of years earlier.
 Jennifer's youngest son, Adam, visited in 1991 and we all went off to see Shirley Bassey at Canberra's Royal Theatre.
 Tragically, Adam died just a few years later aged in his early 30's, from liver failure due to alcohol abuse.
-Her other son Jonathan, a couple of years older than Adam, had died a few years previously in a tragic motorbike accident in the US.)
+Her eldest son Jonathan (born 1962), a couple of years older than Adam, had died a few years previously in a tragic motorbike accident in the US.

 "Manuka" (1990) by Jennifer Brennan